 Maybe touching — or not — is a cultural thing?
 I’m a mix of Midwestern and English and didn’t grow up hugging or kissing many people other than relatives.
 But others do.
 “In Brazil, you kiss everyone you meet, and Brazilian hugs are stronger and longer,” says my Brazilian friend Gisela.
 “When I moved to New York, I bumped into a fellow school mom and went to hug and kiss her and she almost leapt back.”
 But after 12 years in the States, Gisela has acclimated to less frequent social touch.
 “When I visit Brazil, I now find it weird that I have to kiss everybody.
 At a dinner party, I’m like, there goes my next half hour!”

 A few years ago, I read a fascinating 1960s study, in which psychologist Sidney Jourard studied conversations around the world between friends in a café.
 Americans, he discovered, touched only twice during the interaction.
 The French made contact over 180 times. (!)

-So, I’m curious: How often do you touch your friends?
+How often do you touch your friends?
 Has it changed?
-Do you wish you had more?
-Less?
+Do you wish you had more or less?
 Please weigh in, I’d love to hear…